 It’s all in the packing.
 Yeah, just like a suitcase.
 If you do it right you are rewarded with a lovely, care-free travel (umm..I mean dining) experience.

-I’ve used the ingredients for my taco salad in a jar to discuss the layering process and tips for assembling just about any salad:
+I’ve used the specific ingredients for a taco salad to discuss the layering process and tips for assembling just about any salad:

-- The dressing always goes in first.
-Combine two Tablespoons of your favorite salsa (mine is Newman’s Own Peach Salsa) with 1 Tablespoon of light sour cream or vegan substitute.
+- The dressing always goes in the mason jar first.
+Combine one to two Tablespoons of your favorite salsa (mine is Newman’s Own Peach Salsa) with 1 Tablespoon of light sour cream or vegan substitute.
+You can use Greek Yogurt instead as we do in this Healthy Taco Salad Dressing with just 2 ingredients.

 - Next add firm vegetables.
 Firm, as in they won’t go mushy by touching the dressing for a day or two.
+In fact, they might even taste better after marinating a bit.
 I added grape tomatoes and hearts of palm.
 A word of caution, diced tomatoes and soft fruits, like strawberries, do not work well.
 Add these at serving time.
-Some veges that would be great are carrots, celery, peppers, cauliflower and even grapes.
+Some other vegetables that would be great are carrots, celery, peppers, cauliflower and even grapes.

 - Another option is to add a grain, like bulgur wheat or lentils.
-Add that next.
+Add that type of ingredient next.

 - Lighter items go next, such as black olives.
 For other salads, this is where you would add nuts, seeds or dried fruit.